 MachineCalcs

-Contact pressure, press-in force, torque capacity and hub hoop stress from the interference and geometry — Lamé thick-cylinder theory for a solid shaft in a same-material hub.
+Interface pressure, press fit force, torque capacity, shrink-fit temperature rise and hub hoop stress from diametral interference and geometry — Lamé thick-cylinder theory for a solid shaft in a same-material hub.
 Metric and imperial.
+Free, no signup.

 mm